BrightcoveOS/android-player-samples/README.md

 * [Basic Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/BasicSampleApp): This app shows how to setup the Brightcove ExoPlayer to play.

+* [Basic Cast Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/BasicCastSampleApp): This adds Google Chromecast support to the Brightcove Native Player SDK for Android.
+Please note that there is limited support for certain VideoCloud features.
+Please refer to the Release Notes in the v6.3.0 release of the Brightcove Native Player SDK for Android for more information.

 * [FreeWheel Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/FreeWheelSampleApp): This app shows how to use the Brightcove ExoPlayer with FreeWheel ads.

 * [FreeWheel Widevine Modular Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/FreeWheelWidevineModularSampleApp): This app shows how to use the Brightcove ExoPlayer with FreeWheel ads and Widevine Modular content.